OneToThreeCreator/Conservative_Creators_Engine/README.md

 # Building on Windows:
 Required programs: cmake, python, git, any compiler (be it gcc, clang, msvc...)
+Windows SDK must be installed (From Windows 7 up to Windows 11).
+You can install it from visual studio or separately.
 ```
 # Initialize submodules
 git submodule update --init